DMVis/DMVis/documentation/columns/selectcolumn.md

 # SelectColumn

-The SelectColumn is a column allowing you to select a row using a checkbox.
+The SelectColumn is a column that allows you to select a row using a checkbox.

 ## Required Attribute